 Sub-alternative 2b: Five percent of golden crab shares will be set aside for appeals.
 Sub-alternative 2c: Ten percent of golden crab shares will be set aside for appeals.
+Sub-alternative 2d: Two percent of golden crab shares will be set aside for appeals.

 Table 2-3.
-Summarized comparison of the impacts among alternatives for Action 3
+Summarized comparison of the impacts among alternatives for Action 3.

 Alternative 1 Alternative 2a Alternative 2b Alternative 2c

 Biological

 Economic

+Social

-Social Administrative
+Administrative